 Let me be precise about why this particular claim generates the response it does.

-Superconductivity is the phenomenon in which certain materials, below a critical temperature Tc, carry electrical current with exactly zero resistance.
+Superconductivity is the phenomenon in which certain materials, below a critical temperature T_c, carry electrical current with exactly zero resistance.
 Not very low resistance — zero.
 A current established in a superconducting loop will, in principle, continue flowing indefinitely without any driving voltage.
 This is not a small quantitative improvement over ordinary conductors; it is a qualitatively different regime of physics.

 This is why the response to the LK-99 preprints was not hysteria but rather the entirely rational behavior of a community that understood exactly what was at stake if the claim were true.